-A combination of physiotherapy treatments and specific exercises will be used to maintain movement and strengthen the muscles in the back.
+- Physiotherapy: A combination of physiotherapy treatments and specific exercises will be used to maintain movement and strengthen the muscles in the back.

+Surgery may be recommended if non-surgical treatment is unsuccessful in reducing or stopping the pain.
 If surgery is being considered, it is important to discuss with the doctor the advantages and disadvantages of the surgery as well as the risks involved.
 Surgical treatment of a herniated disc can include:

-This surgery involves removing the disc then fusing individual vertebrae together to reduce movement.
+- Spinal fusion: Involves removing the disc then fusing individual vertebrae together to reduce movement.
 Spinal fusion stabilises the spine and relieves pressure on the spinal nerves.

 The following lifestyle changes can help to prevent a herniated disc: